STRATEGY CONSULTING

 Fourth: What happens after the engagement ends?
 Who is responsible for execution, and does the engagement include any implementation support or accountability structure?
 A strategy without an execution accountability layer is the most expensive way to produce a document that sits unused.
 Scalability of the strategic framework depends on whether the organization can use it without the consultant present.

-A fifth evaluation question worth asking before signing: Does the proposed engagement include a 90-day action plan with named owners for each initiative, or does it produce strategic recommendations without assigning responsibility for execution?
+A fifth evaluation question worth asking before signing: Does the proposed engagement include a 90-day action plan with named owners for each initiative.
+Or does it produce strategic recommendations without assigning responsibility for execution?
 The strategy that comes with a 90-day action plan, three to five measurable success metrics, and a named owner for each initiative is a strategy built for the mid-market operator.
-The strategy that produces a competitive landscape document with five strategic priorities and no execution map is a strategy built for a board presentation, not for a business that needs to move.
+The strategy that produces a competitive landscape document with five strategic priorities.
+And no execution map is a strategy built for a board presentation, not for a business that needs to move.

 Frequently Asked Questions